How to treat a Fever: Everything you need to know

 According to this study, 81 parents bringing their children into a pediatric clinic at a hospital were surveyed and found to be “unduly worried about low grade fever, with temperatures of 38.9 degrees C or less.”
 The study also showed that most parents gave their children medication before the temperature even reached 38.9 degrees C (102.02 degrees F).

-But before we get into why, let’s take a look at a little history.
+Before we get into why, let’s take a look at a little history.

 Lessons From The Past